 View from Jumeirah Beach Hotel to the marina

 I was told that Dubai is a single construction site.
 Now the buildings are finished and thanks to the financial crisis there are hardly any construction sites to be seen.

 All in all I liked Dubai very much.
 It is definitely worth a visit!

-During this trip to Dubai I wanted to visit the world’s highest restaurant The At.mosphere in the world’s tallest building, the Burj Khalifa.
+Coming from Indonesia, during this trip to Dubai I wanted to visit the world’s highest restaurant The At.mosphere in the world’s tallest building, the Burj Khalifa.
 When I last visited Dubai five years ago, the restaurant was not yet open.
 I also took care of the Uzbekistan visa.

 Thanks to the large Indian population I could find my beloved Indian sweets here.
 One day I wore a T-shirt with the Boracay logo without thinking about it.
 Boracay is one of the main tourist destinations in the Philippines.
 All day I was approached again and again by pinoys, that’s what the Philippinos and -as call themselves.
 I realized how many pinoys work here.

 In 2011, after the financial crisis, hardly any construction took place.
 Now a few real estate projects are under construction again, but Dubai has hardly changed in the last five years.

 View from The At.mosphere, the highest restaurant in the world on the 122nd floor